SiceloKayisa/My-Data-Analytics-Projects/E-Commerce Product Catalog and Inventory System/readme.md

 ## E-Commerce Product Catalog and Inventory System

 ### Project Overview
-This project is a foundational database system for an e-commerce platform, built using MySQL.
-It demonstrates a complete backend solution for managing a product catalog, customer data, and real-time inventory levels.
-The system is designed to be robust, with features that ensure data integrity and automate key business processes.
+This project involved designing, implementing, and debugging a relational database for a complete e-commerce platform.
+The core goal was to create a robust and scalable database schema capable of handling product catalogues, customer information, orders, and inventory management within MySQL workbench.

 ### Features
 - **Product Catalog Management:** A complete system to handle product and category information.